 - Get in the right shape.
 When trimming toenails, cut in a straight line, not in the curved silhouette of your toe.
 This may leave your nail a little longer in the corners, but that’s ok.
 Once you've got a straight, flat top, you can gently file the nail edges.
 That way, your nail corners become less pointy.
 They can also have a slight beveled if you prefer the look when your nail follows the shape of your toe.
 You see, with mild filing, you nails can still grow out straight.
 Which helps prevent them from digging into your skin as an ingrown toenail.

 - Wear shoes that fit.
 Shun pointy, toe-pinching shoes in favor of pairs with roomier toe boxes.
-But don’t go too big.
+And make sure your socks aren't too tight either, since that can cause toenails to turn inward.
+But don’t go too big with your foot coverings.
 If your shoes slip and slide, your nails will bump against those edges.
 And, over time, the impact of shoe against nail could also cause ingrown toenails to develop.
 Got other foot complications because of diabetes?
 It may be worth investing in a pair of specialty diabetic shoes.
 That way, you'll protect nails and feet from ingrown toenails.
 Plus corns, callouses and unwanted pressure.

 If you see any of these symptoms on your feet, chances are that you’ve already developed an ingrown toenail.
 Now, read this: do NOT attempt to solve this problem at home.
 Bathroom surgery will only make matters worse.
 And it will leave you vulnerable to other complications.
 Instead, come into the office right away.
-Remeber: ingrown toenails are a foot problem we can treat.
+Remember: ingrown toenails are a foot problem we can treat.
 We can do so with almost no pain, and a fast procedure and recovery time.
 Assuming, that is, that you haven’t made matters worse by taking treatment efforts into your own hands!
+And, if you need a little relief while you're waiting for your appointment, try soaking the affected toe in warm water and Epsom salts or, better yet, one of the Tolcylen soaks we recommend in the office.

 Ingrown Toenail Treatment